moritzvieli/rocketshow/README.md

 - Copy the new complete image to rocketshow.net/install/images and change the file latest.php to link the new version
 - GIT merge DEV branch to MASTER
 - GIT tag with the current version
-- Switch to DEV and update POM and currentversion.xml versions
+- Switch to DEV and update POM and update/currentversion.xml versions
 - Set a new version in the file WebContent/index.jsp -> url=app?v=x.y to prevent Chrome from caching the app's index.html.

 #### Application